 - Promoting a wide range of partnerships among the federal government, state, tribal and local governments, organizations, and individuals;

 - Increasing public awareness and appreciation for natural, historical, scenic, and cultural resources in the area; and

-Sen. Warner, Sen. Kaine, and Rep. Wittman have long advocated for the designation of the Northern Neck as a National Heritage Area.
-Last year, the lawmakers penned a letter requesting an update from NPS on the area’s feasibility study, following apparent delays in its release.
+Rep. Wittman, Sen. Warner, and Sen. Kaine have long advocated for the designation of the Northern Neck as a National Heritage Area.

 In 2009, Congress passed legislation directing the National Park Service to determine the feasibility of designating the Northern Neck of Virginia as a national heritage area.

 National Heritage Areas are places where historic, cultural, and natural resources combine to form cohesive, nationally important landscapes.
 Unlike national parks, National Heritage Areas are lived-in landscapes.
 Consequently, National Heritage Areas entities collaborate with communities to determine how to make heritage relevant to local interests and needs.

 For more information and details of the study’s findings, visit the Northern Neck National Heritage Area Feasibility Study.

 Additional documentation of the study can be found here.